 - The location is not on the face, lower leg, or other cosmetically/technically challenging areas

-We will be able to advise the total fee when your pathology results are available.
+If we can't advise the total fee at the time of performing the procedure, we'll do so when your pathology results are available.
 This is normally 4-5 days after your procedure.
 When the total fee is known, we will contact you to arrange payment.

-In most cases, there is no out of pocket expense charged for pensioners, Health Care Card holders or children under 18.
-Note: You must present a current and valid Pensioner Concession Card or Health Care Card when you attend for your appointment.
+We offer a discount for pensioners, Health Care Card holders, DVA card holders and children under 18.
+Note: You must present a current and valid Pensioner Concession Card, Health Care Card or DVA card when you attend for your appointment.
 Discounts are offered at our discretion and may be withheld for patients who have previously missed appointments or cancelled at late notice.
+We don't offer a discount for Seniors Card holders.